Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

 Ruth I is listed as sailing in Convoy HN 19 from Norway to the U.K. in March-1940, bound for Workington with a cargo of ore.
-Follow the link for names of other ships taking part.
+According to Page 1 of the archive documents, she left Workington again on Apr.
+1, arriving Swansea on the 4th, and was still there when war broke out in Norway on Apr.
+9. From Swansea, she proceeded to Rouen on May 1.

-In May that same year, she's listed, together with Akershus, Bjørkhaug, Inger Lise and Varangberg, in Convoy OA 156, departing Southend on May 27, dispersed May 30.
-No destination is given for Ruth I, but when going to Page 1, we learn that she arrived Nantes on May 30 (I'm not entirely convinced her listing in this convoy is correct).
-The following month, we find her in Convoy OB 167, which originated in Liverpool on June 13-1940 and dispersed on the 17th, Ruth I arriving New York on July 2.
-(These convoys are available via the external links provided further down on this page).
+Later that month, A. Hague has included her, together with Akershus, Bjørkhaug, Inger Lise and Varangberg, in Convoy OA 156, originating at Southend on May 27, dispersed May 30.
+No destination is given for Ruth I, but from the archive document, we learn that she arrived Nantes on May 30; A. Hague says she had been detached from the convoy the day before.
+In June we find her, along with Bjørkhaug, Garonne, Polarsol, South America and Vav, in Convoy OB 167, which originated in Liverpool on June 13 and dispersed on the 17th, Ruth I arriving New York on July 2.
+(These convoys are available via the external links provided within the Voyage Record).
 She headed back to the U.K. on Aug.
-25 with the slow Convoy SC 2 from Sydney, C.B., in which the Norwegian Gro was sunk.
+25 with the slow Convoy SC 2 from Sydney, C.B., in which the Norwegian Gro and others were sunk - follow the links for details.
 Ruth I had a cargo of steel and scrap for Hull.
 In Oct.-1940, she's listed as bound for Sydney, C.B. in Convoy OA 226, which left Methil on Oct.
-8 and joined up with OB 226 and Oct.
+8 and joined up with Convoy OB 226 on Oct.
 11, then dispersed the next day, Ruth I arriving her destination on Oct.
-26.
+26. A. Hague has also included Grado and Marita in OA 226 (the listing is incomplete - ref. links in the table above), while Brant County, Laurits Swenson, Petter and Samuel Bakke were in OB 226.

-She was scheduled to return to the U.K. in Convoy SC 17, which left Halifax on Dec.
-23-1940, but did not sail, and was also cancelled from SC 18 on Jan.
+Ruth I now remained at Sydney, C.B. for quite a long time, before proceeding to Pugwash on Dec.
+6 - again, see Page 1.
+Having made a voyage to Pictou, she headed to Halifax and with a cargo of pit props for West Hartlepool, she was scheduled to return to the U.K. in Convoy SC 17 from there on Dec.
+23, but did not sail, and was also cancelled from SC 18 on Jan.
 2-1941, but eventually got away in Convoy SC 19 on Jan.
 12. She lost touch with the convoy and was attacked by aircraft, as follows:

 From a visitor to my website, Juan Carlos Salgado (author, and researcher of WW2 incidents related to Spain) I've received the following: